 Registration and Membership Fees: Fees will be established annually by the Board of Directors.
 The USA Hockey on-line registration fee provides a secondary insurance and membership with the Amateur Hockey Association of the United States (USA Hockey).

-Voting: A registered member with DSA permits one vote from a parent or guardian during Board elections which are held in April of each season.
+Voting: A registered member with DSA permits one vote per family during Board elections which are held in April of each season.
 The first Board meeting following Board elections, newly elected board members will take office.

 Membership (ASHA): All registered members of DSA, as a condition of membership in good standing with DSA, shall also be required to be “Registered Members” in good standing of ASHA and USA Hockey.